 While these numbers may justify the cost of an ERM solution, expanding this effort further to identify its full value quickly becomes much less clear-cut.
 For example, factors like a reduction in incident rates can be difficult to attribute to a specific cause.
 Multiplying this effect across all of the KPIs an organization employs, means that sorting out correlation and causation among a sea of metrics becomes impossible.
 Not everything that can be counted counts.

 Link with strategic goals to widen the discussion of value

 The primary goal of any ERM program is to improve decision making.
-If the data from the program enables the organization to make strategic decisions that help achieve objectives, ERM is fulfilling its promise.
+If the enterprise risk data from the program enables the organization to make strategic decisions that help achieve objectives, ERM is fulfilling its promise.
 To ensure that happens, start with the organization’s goals, and work backwards to the supporting indicators.

 Michael Yip, Vice President of Risk Management with DFW International Airport, underscored this point in a recent discussion.
 “The key is to look at each proposed step and relate it directly back to objectives the executive team is already focused on.
 Identifying those which most strongly align with organizational targets and goals helps to shortlist the framework elements to those which matter most.”

-One of the benefits of this approach is that it considers both risks and opportunities.
+One of the benefits of this approach is that it considers both enterprise risks and opportunities.
 For those relying exclusively on traditional methods, including upside opportunities can be difficult.
 The blog CFO states, “One reason is that the two most widely used tools currently employed in ERM risk assessment are the risk register and risk heat map.
 The focus of both of these is only the perceived threats to an organization–they provide no consideration of the positive value that could be created by taking risks.”